 Key Stage 2 (end of primary school) results

-Schools are not required to publish their assessment results from 2019 to 2020 academic year as these have not been published as performance measures by the Secretary of State (Key Stage 2 SATs were not taken in the Summer of 2020 due to Covid-19.
-Year 6 children will sit limited SATs in Summer 2021, and again, these will not be published.)
+Schools are not required to publish their assessment results from 2019 to 2021 academic years as these have not been published as performance measures by the Secretary of State (Key Stage 2 SATs were not taken in the Summer of 2020 or 2021 due to Covid-19.

 Instead schools must continue to publish the following information from their SATs for the 2018 to 2019 academic year.
 The data for primary school is: